yuyliu/CNOL/README.md

 Each year, high school linguists living or studying in China compete to solve linguistic problems covering descriptive, mathematical, and theoretical linguistics at CNOL.
 No prior knowledge of linguistics or second languages is required to participate in this contest.

-This repository posts the problem and solution sets in Chinese and in English (within the "pdf" folder), as well as a template of their source code (within the "tex" folder), for CNOL (since 2020).
+This repository posts the problem and solution sets in Chinese and in English (within the "PDFs" folder), as well as a template of their source code (within the "TEXs" folder), for CNOL (since 2020).
 For other information about CNOL (e.g., FAQs, announcements, registration, etc.), visit [the CNOL website](http://www.ioling.org.cn) or [the International Teenager Competition and Communication Center (ITCCC) website](http://www.it3c.org).
 ## Problem Committee
 The preparation of the problem set for CNOL, just like for IOL, is a complex and time-consuming task, involving composition, testing and review of problems in Chinese and in English.